ladrians/mlND-Capstone/proposal/proposal.md

 ### Benchmark Model

-Initially, get started using some off-the-shelf classification model such as the [LeNet](http://yann.lecun.com/exdb/lenet/) model which is implemented in different frameworks.
+To get started, use an off-the-shelf classification model such as the [LeNet model](http://yann.lecun.com/exdb/lenet/) which is implemented in different frameworks and adapt it for our classification task.
+It can be seen as a vanilla CNN model for Digits classification.

-Then (and depending on the results), evolve and try more specific models, such as the [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by [NVidia](https://developer.nvidia.com/deep-learning), which details how they did to drive a car directly from Cameras.
+Use more specific models, such as the [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by [NVidia](https://developer.nvidia.com/deep-learning), which details a specific layer of convolutions to output the directions to drive a car; adapt the final layers to make it a classifier and compare against the first model.

-This would be a starting point, to use a classifier for another task and we can retrain it for our classification purposes.

 ### Evaluation Metrics

-The metrics to be used are those related when using a CNN Convolution Neural Network to classify images; in general a variation of `Softmax` is used; depending on the framework used, the [activation functions](https://keras.io/activations/) will be analyzed and tested.
+The metrics to be used are those related when using a CNN Convolution Neural Network to classify images; in general a variation of `Softmax` is used to select a class; depending on the framework used, the [activation functions](https://keras.io/activations/) will be analyzed and tested.

 Evaluate the different available [loss functions](https://keras.io/losses/) to compare Training vs Test data.

+Build a 3x3 Multi-Class Confusion Matrix to quantify the performance of the classification algorithm, calculate other metrics such a Precision, Recall to get the F1 Score.

 ### Project Design